brillout/handli/readme.md

 const response = await handli(() => fetch(url));
 ~~~

-Handli is designed to be fully customizable
+It is fully customizable
 and progressively removable.
-Allowing you to
+This allows you to
 **quickly ship a prototype without worrying about network corner cases**
 and, as your prototype grows into a large application,
 to **progressively replace Handli with your own network handling implementation**.